 Fort Niagara State Park

 Old Fort Niagara is part of Fort Niagara State Park.
 Appreciate the natural sightseeing there while you are hiking the woodland hiking paths.
-Enjoy picnicking at tons of picnic grounds and recreational areas at the park with your kids.
+Enjoy picnicking at many picnic grounds and park recreational areas with your kids.
 Take a boat tour to the Lower Niagara River and Lake Ontario and enjoy the majestic view of the lake.

 In Fort Niagara State Park, enjoy biking, fishing, playing soccer in the soccer fields, swimming in the pool and hunting waterfowl.
-In winter, sledging, snowshoeing and cross-country skiing are among the most thrilling activites you can do at Fort Niagara State Park.
+In winter, sledging, snowshoeing and cross-country skiing are among the most thrilling activities at Fort Niagara State Park.

 25. Rainbow International Bridge

-Now, what about travelling to Niagara Falls, Canada, and visiting some attractions there?!
-Cross the Rainbow International Bridge, and you will be in Canada in five minutes or less.
-Commonly known as the Rainbow Bridge, it is an arch bridge that connects the cities of Niagara Falls, Canada, and Niagara Falls, New York.
+What about travelling to Niagara Falls, Canada, and visiting some attractions there?!
+Cross the Rainbow International Bridge; you will be in Canada in five minutes or less.
+Commonly known as the Rainbow Bridge, it is an arch bridge connecting Niagara Falls, Canada, and Niagara Falls, New York.

 Can I walk across the Rainbow Bridge?